-This course is designed to increase a student's understanding of researching jobs and organizations, employment interviewing, and professional development, including communication skills.
+This course is designed to increase a student's understanding of researching jobs and organizations, resume creation, employment interviewing, and professional development, including communication skills.
 Networking with the business community is an integral component of this course.

 BUS 112 Public Speaking for Business

 This is an introductory course in public speaking and presentation software.
 This course covers a variety of formal public speaking styles and formats.
 Students will also learn how to create a computerized slide show, as well as speaker outlines/notes and audience handouts to assist in their presentations.

 This is an introductory course for Business Administration majors designed to develop an appreciation of the value of quantitative methods in decision making by formulation and solution of common business problems.
 Topics include linear models, matrix algebra, linear programming, finance, and an introduction to probability.
 Approved for Distance Learning format.
 (C-ID MATH130)